 Thank the f*ck for AJ Styles.

-In fact, thank the f*ck for The OC in general.
+Thank the f*ck for The OC in general.

-From the moment they stepped through the ropes they were a riot, hitting all the right comedy notes while still getting over how much of a douche-bag heel The Phenomenal One really is, and were so on it that Ricochet came out to shut Styles up.
+From the moment they stepped through the ropes they were a riot, hitting all the right comedy notes while still getting over how much of a douche-bag heel The Phenomenal One is, and were so on it that Ricochet came out to shut Styles up.

-Being the asshole he is he allowed Karl Anderson to graciously take his place and even though The Good Brother was never going to win this, both he and Ricochet put on a brilliant match that is easily, by a country mile, my Fight of the Night.
+Being the asshole he is he allowed Karl Anderson to graciously take his place and even though The Good Brother was never going to win this, both he and Ricochet put on a brilliant match that is easy, by a country mile, my Fight of the Night.